XavRsl/Ldap/README.md

 This package is an attempt to provide a way to search through an Ldap Directory like you would query a database with Eloquent.

-It now also comes with a AuthUserProvider so that you can hook it in as a AuthProvider for your Laravel.
+It now also comes with a AuthUserProvider so that you can hook it in as a AuthProvider for your Laravel app.
 In order to accomplish that, I have stolen very large pieces of this great package :
 [Adldap2/Adldap2-Laravel](https://github.com/Adldap2/Adldap2-Laravel/)

-The only reason why I'm not using Adldap2-Laravel for my projects is because it doesn't support OpenLdap yet, so if you use ActiveDirectory, go check it out !
+The only reason why I'm not using **Adldap2-Laravel** for my projects is because it doesn't support OpenLdap yet, so if you use ActiveDirectory, go check it out !